 Milby St. facility.
 HB&T services the ATSF freight power here.

 A turntable is available for turning one locomotive at a time.
+THE TEXAS CHIEF The Texas Chief operated over the Southern Division during daylight

 hours.
 Departure time from Houston’s Union Station for eastward